SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

     // Lets define a Counter Component/Module, with a "width" parameter class Counter(width: Int) extends Component {
-      // Lets define all its inputs/outputs in a io Bundle (Kinda similar to a SystemVerilog interface) val io = new Bundle {
+      // Lets define all its inputs/outputs in a io Bundle (Kinda similar to
+      // a SystemVerilog interface).
+      val io = new Bundle {
         val clear = in Bool()
         val value = out UInt(width bits)
       }

-      val accumulator = Reg(UInt(width bits)) init(0) // In SpinalHDL registers/flipflop are defined explicitly.
-Not inferred.
+      // In SpinalHDL registers/flipflop are defined explicitly.
+Not inferred. val accumulator = Reg(UInt(width bits)) init(0)

-      accumulator := accumulator + 1 //Each cycle we increment the accumulator when(io.clear) {
+      // Each cycle we increment the accumulator. accumulator := accumulator + 1
+      when(io.clear) {
-        accumulator := 0 //But be override its value if io.clear is set (last assignment win) }
+        // But be override its value if io.clear is set (last assignment win). accumulator := 0
+      }

       // We connect the accumulator to the io.value.